Jesushilson/ChessCam-AI/docs/architecture.md

 ### States:

 * **Idle State** - The program is waiting for some command to indicate what type of game is to be played.
-* **Game Setup** - The camera is calibrating the board set up to ensure that the game is ready to start (Illegal board doesn't start).
+* **Game Setup** - The camera is calibrating the board set up to ensure that the game is ready to start (An illegal board doesn't start).
 * **Player VS Player** - The State Manager expects moves from openCV program.
 Updates board according to the event.
 * **Player VS AI** - The State Manager expects moves from both openCV and Chess Engine.
 Updates board according to the event.
-* **AI Thinking** - The Chess engine is thinking of a move based ont the current board state.
+* **AI Thinking** - The Chess engine is thinking of a move based on the current board state.
 * **Player Thinking** - Whether playing against AI or another player, here the system waits for the player to make a move.
 * **Error** - If the board is currenty in an illegal state then the system will wait for it to be fixed before going on.
 * **Paused** - Game is paused and the state is saved to be played at a different time.